antofic/GraphCodable/Docs/UserGuide.md

 #### No duplication of the same object

 Up to now the behavior of GraphCodable is similar to that of Codable.
 That changes with reference types.
-The same example with a reference type will show how GraphCodable don't duplicate it.
+The same example with a reference type will show how GraphCodable don't duplicate the same reference.
 Codable duplicates it.

 ```swift
 import Foundation